spinnaker/spinnaker.github.io/reference/artifacts/in-pipelines/index.md

 > history in Redis.
 Deleting recent executions from Redis can cause
 > unexpected behavior.

-Now that you have an idea of [what an artifact is](../#about-spinnaker-artifacts) in Spinnaker, you need to understand how it's used within pipelines.
-An artifact arrives in a pipeline execution either from an external trigger (for example, code check-in) or by getting fetched by a stage.
+Now that you have an idea of [what an artifact is](reference/artifacts/#about-spinnaker-artifacts) in Spinnaker, you need to understand how it's used within pipelines.
+An artifact arrives in a pipeline execution either from an external trigger (for example, a Docker image pushed to registry) or by getting fetched by a stage.
 That artifact is then consumed by downstream stages based on pre-defined behavior.

 Spinnaker uses an "expected artifact" to enable a stage to fetch the needed artifact.

 # Expected Artifacts

-An "expected artifact" is a specification of what properties (found in the URI decoration) against which to match when searching for the desired artifact.
+An "expected artifact" is a specification of what properties (found in the URI decoration) against which to match when searching for the desired artifact, plus optional fallback behavior.

 Expected artifacts exist for two reasons: